tony-reddington/discover-wicklow/README.md

 ### Testing user Stories
 -   #### User Goals
 1. Research information in the Wicklow region for their next trip.
-    * The website displays text providing information about Wicklow, a map showing all the relevant locations and images to help them choose whre to travel.
+    * The website displays text providing information about Wicklow, a map showing all the relevant locations and images to help them choose where to travel.
 2. View marker information by clicking buttons.
-    * The markers drop on to the map when the map when the buttons are clicked.
+    * The markers drop on to the map when the buttons are clicked.
 3. Find brief overview and website for each map marker where available.
-    * When each marker is clicked, an info window appears and displays location information and a website if one is available.
+    * When each marker is clicked, an infowindow appears and displays location information and a website link if one is available.
 4. View selection of photography for travel inspiration with text showing where each image was taken.
     * Nine images are displayed on the gallery page with locational information available when the image is clicked and enlarged.
 5. Contact the website owner for further travel information and guidance.
     * The contact page provides a form allowing the user to contact the owner.

 -   #### User Stories
-    ##### As a user, i want -
+    ##### As a user, I want -
 1. the navigation bar clearly visible so i can easily navigate the website.
-    * The navigation bar is repsonsive across all devices and is in clear view at the top right hand side of the page.
+    * The navigation bar is responsive across all devices and is in clear view at the top right hand side of the page.
 2. the website responsive across devices so i can swap and change devices as i please and still see the website clearly.
     * The website is fully responsive across all screen sizes.
 3. the page laid out neatly so that i can find information effortlessly.
-    * The website is seperated over three pages making it east to find everything.
+    * The website is separated over three pages making it easy to find everything.
-4. all sights, walking trail, hotel and restaurant information provided on a map so i can plan my trip based on my available travel time.
+4. all sights, walking trails, hotels and restaurants information provided on a map so i can plan my trip based on my available travel time.
-    * All sights, walking trail, hotel and restaurant information is displayed on the map when the button controls are clicked.
+    * All sights, walking trails, hotels and restaurants information is displayed on the map when the button controls are clicked.
 5. contact information available for each map marker recommendation so i can plan my trip.
     * When the map marker is clicked an info window is displayed providing a website where available.
 6. to see images of the Wicklow area to help inspire and identify where i want to travel in the region.